 Permanent Traumatic Brain Injuries

 If you have sustained a traumatic brain injury, this could lead to you suffering from a range of symptoms for the rest of your life, such as loss of concentration, memory, seizures, personality changes, and vertigo, to name just a few examples.
-This could affect your ability to work and to enjoy the same quality of life you did before you sustained your injuries.
+This could affect your ability to work and to enjoy the same quality of life you had before you sustained your injuries.

 A traumatic brain injury (TBI), could happen as the result of almost any accident in which your head is subjected to a heavy blow or jolt.